Please download and fill in this BOOKING FORM to confirm your trip with us.

-In either of the above two scenarios, please note that in the event of the FCO travel guidance advising against travel to a specific area that your holiday is due to include, and we have paid our suppliers for those affected components of the holiday (including flights to those areas), at your request, we will endeavor to obtain a refund from those suppliers.
+In either of the above two scenarios, please note that in the event of the FCDO travel guidance advising against travel to a specific area that your holiday is due to include, and we have paid our suppliers for those affected components of the holiday (including flights to those areas), at your request, we will endeavour to obtain a refund from those suppliers.
 If we are not able to get refunds, we will not be able to refund any of these costs to you.
 In this case our cancellation fees as outlined in these booking conditions will apply should you not travel.
 The burden of this liability falls on you in this event, as they are committed costs that we have made at your request and on your behalf at a time when there was no guidance against travel to that area.
 It is your responsibility to have Travel Insurance that provides cover for this specific eventuality.

 15. FINANCIAL PROTECTION